What Is Smart Growth?

 When communities choose smart growth strategies, they can create new neighborhoods and maintain existing ones that are attractive, convenient, safe, and healthy.
 Smart growth neighborhoods preserve the best of their past while creating a well-designed future for generations to come.

 Bay Area cities and towns have room for enough new homes and jobs for everyone.
 We can focus all of the region’s needed new development in existing urban areas, especially in downtowns and around transportation hubs.
-We can use land now wasted on vacant lots, parking lots, and other under-used properties to build the homes people need in thriving new neighborhoods.
+We can use land now wasted on vacant lots, parking lots, and other under-used urban properties to build the homes people need within existing neighborhoods.
 Greenbelt Alliance is ensuring that the Bay Area grows smart.
 We envision a Bay Area where our natural and agricultural lands are protected and where everyone can live in a thriving neighborhood that they are proud to call home.

 Examples of Smart Growth